-- E. In the event the EO does not approve the Hiring Manager's recommendation, the Hiring Manager shall submit the name of the candidate who has the next highest final score through the appropriate levels of management for approval by the EO. - F. After the final selection(s) are made and approved by the EO, the Hiring Manager upon request shall provide each unsuccessful candidate with reasons for his or her rejection.
-These reasons shall be constructive and specific. - G. In the event there are tied scores at the eighth or fifth positions as a result of the procedures identified in Step B and C above, each employee at the tied positions shall proceed to the next steps in the process. - H. For more than one vacancy, one additional applicant for each additional vacancy will be added to each of the selection processes Steps B, C and D above. - I. If a vacancy occurs in the same classification during a current recruitment or within 18 months from the start date of the selected applicant, the District shall have the option of using the applicant pool of the most recent recruitment to fill the subsequent vacancy. - J. A bargaining unit employee or the Association has the right to file a grievance if the procedures of this Article are not followed when there are bargaining unit employees in the applicant pool.
-Matters that are not procedural, including the hiring decision, are not grievable. - K. If there are two (2) or less bargaining unit candidates who meet the minimum qualifications in the applicant pool, the bargaining unit candidates will be interviewed by the Hiring Manager, and in continuing the recruitment, the District retains the right to utilize these procedures or any other selection procedures deemed appropriate by the HRO with the concurrence of the Hiring Manager.
+- D. Additional Steps Subsequent to Step C (Hiring Interviews), the District may utilize additional selection procedures consistent with the provisions of Division III, Section 13 of the District's Administrative Code Personnel Policies and Procedures.
+Proposed changes to this policy that are within the scope of bargaining will not be implemented without first bargaining in accordance with MMBA requirements. - E. In the event the EO does not approve the Hiring Manager's recommendation, the Hiring Manager shall submit the name of the applicant who has the next highest final score through the appropriate levels of management for approval by the EO. - F. After the final selection(s) are made and approved by the EO, the HRO shall notify each unsuccessful applicant in writing.
+The Hiring Manager, upon request, shall provide the unsuccessful applicant with reasons for his or her rejection.
+These reasons shall be constructive and specific. - G. In the event there are tied scores at the twelfth and eighth positions as a result of the procedures identified in Steps A orB respectively above, respectively, each applicant at the tied positions shall proceed to the next steps in the process. - H. For more than one vacancy, one additional applicant for each additional vacancy will be added to each of the selection processes above. - I. If there is a vacancy in the same classification, the District shall have the option of using an eligibility list of applicants from past recruitments who have completed Step A (Application Screening Panel) to continue in the above hiring procedures, beginning at Step B (Panel Interviews) or Step C (Hiring Interviews).
+If the applicant has completed Step C (Hiring Interviews), the Hiring Manager shall have the option of making a hiring recommendation.
+Applicants will remain on an eligibility list for 18 months from the start date of the applicant selected for the original recruitment. - J. A bargaining unit employee or the Association has the right to file a grievance if the procedures of this Article are not followed when there are bargaining unit employees in the applicant pool.
+Matters that are not procedural, including the hiring decision, are not grievable.

+K. If there are six (6) or fewer bargaining unit applicants who meet the minimum qualifications in the applicant pool, the bargaining unit applicants will be interviewed by the Hiring Manager, and in continuing the recruitment, the District retains the right to utilize these procedures or any procedures consistent with the provisions of Division III, Section 13 of the District's Administrative Code Personnel Policies and Procedures.
+Proposed changes to this policy that are within the scope of bargaining will not be implemented without first bargaining in accordance with MMBA requirements.